Rodrigodd/Rodrigodd.github.io/_posts/2023-08-02-gameroy-jit.md

 ```

 This `compile_instruction` function reads and decodes an instruction, and then
-write the machine code that executes that instruction to a buffer.
+writes the machine code that executes that instruction to a buffer.

 _(For the curious, I got that assembly/machine code by simply [implementing the
 instruction in Rust][inc_b_playground], and then disassembling it with `objdump